 ERIC J. SUTTON

-Eric received his law degree from William and Mary Law School in Williamsburg, Virginia.
-During law school, Eric served as a summer intern for the United States Attorneys’ Office for the District of Nebraska and a summer legal intern for the International Institute for Democracy and Electoral Assistance in The Hague, Netherlands.
-Eric was also a member of William & Mary’s National Moot Court Team, the William & Mary Environmental Law and Policy Review, and was elected to the Order of Barristers.
-Before joining Baylor Evnen, Eric served as a term law clerk for Judge Riko Bishop of the Nebraska Court of Appeals.
-Eric enjoys playing ice hockey, hunting, and Nebraska football.
+Eric received his law degree from William & Mary Law School in Williamsburg, Virginia, where he was a member of William & Mary’s National Moot Court Team, the William & Mary Environmental Law and Policy Review, and elected to the Order of Barristers.
+After law school, Eric served as a term law clerk for Judge Riko Bishop of the Nebraska Court of Appeals.
+Eric enjoys playing ice hockey, hunting and Nebraska football.

 Juris Doctor, William and Mary Law School, Williamsburg, VA, 2016